Love Flops

 Love Flops (恋愛フロップス, Ren'ai Furoppusu) is an original Japanese anime television series produced by Kadokawa Corporation, animated by Passione, and directed by Nobuyoshi Nagayama.
+It follows a high school student whose life is turned upside down after he has a fateful encounter with five girls on his way to school.

 The series aired from October to December 2022 on AT-X and other networks.
+Sentai Filmworks the licensed the series for English-speaking regions, streaming it on its Hidive platform with an English dub that premiered in November 2023.

-A manga adaptation by Ryūdai Ishizaka began serialization in Hakusensha's Young Animal magazine in June 2022.
+A manga adaptation by Ryūdai Ishizaka was serialized in Hakusensha's Young Animal magazine from June 2022 to July 2023.

 Plot

-One day before he heads to school, Asahi Kashiwagi watches a fortune telling program on television.
+One day before going to school, Asahi Kashiwagi watches a fortune telling program on television.
 Every prediction turns out to be true when he encounters five girls along the way, with each one eventually giving him a love confession.
 Asahi now has to find a way to deal with this unexpected situation.